matteocorti/check_ssl_cert/README.md

                                      and fingerprint.
                                    'all' will include all the available
                                    attributes.
-   -m,--match.
-Pattern to match the CN or AltName
+   -m,--match                      Pattern to match the CN or AltName
                                    (can be specified multiple times)
       --maximum-validity [days]    The maximum validity of the certificate must not exceed 'days' (default 397)